w3c/wcag3/informative/act-rules/web/sign-language-available-prerecorded.md

 ### Failed example 2

-The audio only content has a link to a video with sign language interpretation within the page/view.
-The sign language used for the interpretation is not the most appropriate for the region of the website.
+The audio-only content has a link to a video with sign language interpretation within the page/view.
+The sign language used for the interpretation is not the most appropriate for the intended audience or region.

 ```html
   <html lang="en-GB">